Quantitative Mode Stability for the Wave Equation on the Kerr Spacetime: The Integral Transformation

 \section{The Integral Transformation}

 In this section we will prove propositions \ref{eqn}, \ref{asymptoticsEasy}, and \ref{asymptotics}.
 For clarity of exposition we will restrict ourselves to $\omega \in \mathbb{R}\setminus\{0\}$; indeed, for $\text{Im}\left(\omega\right) > 0$ the proofs are much easier and follow from the same sort of reasoning as the real $\omega$ case.
-Furthermore, due to the symmetries of the radial ODE, we may restrict ourselves to $\omega > 0$. \begin{proof} To verify $\tilde{u}$'s equation it is useful to consider the following functions
+Furthermore, due to the symmetries of the radial ODE, we may restrict ourselves to $\omega > 0$.